OmicsoftDocs/ArraySuiteDoc/docs/tutorials/RNASeq/Introduction.md

 ![SRA_download_2_2017_06_14_png](images/SRA_download_2_2017_06_14.png)

 The whole dataset is ~35GB.
-For convenience, if you prefer to work with a smaller dataset for this training (i.e. to run a local project - see Chapter 2), we also provide a subset (5% of reads) of the dataset for download:
+For convenience, if you prefer to work with a smaller dataset for this training (i.e. to run a local project - see Microarray tutorial), we also provide a subset (5% of reads) of the dataset for download:
 [^link^](http://omicsoft.com/downloads/data/tutorial/RNASeq.zip )

 Note:
 This download also contains a design table, "Design.txt" that will be required and discussed for further analyses during this tutorial.
+Users analyzing the full dataset will need to import this design table by right-clicking on Design -> Import.

+Note:
-Also, since this tutorial is based on the full dataset, users analyzing the smaller subset of data will obtain results that are different than what is shown in this tutorial.
+Since this tutorial is based on the full dataset, users analyzing the smaller subset of data will obtain results that are different than what is shown in this tutorial.

 ## RNA-Seq Analysis Workflow